Apple’s finally released the iOS 14.4 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.

 If you don’t have a ton of time to devote to the pre-installation process you’ll at the very least want to make sure your files are backed up before you tap download.

-We’re having a great experience on iOS 14.1, some iPhone 7 and iPhone 7 Plus users are running into problems.
+We’re having a great experience on iOS 14.4, but some iPhone 7 and iPhone 7 Plus users are running into problems.

 The current list includes abnormal battery drain, connectivity issues, UI lag, issues with first and third-party apps, issues with Touch ID, Exchange issues, and many more.

-If you move your iPhone 7 or iPhone 7 Plus to iOS 14.1, and you hate its performance, you no longer have the ability to jump back to older software.
+If you move your iPhone 7 or iPhone 7 Plus to iOS 14.4, and you hate its performance, note that downgrading is no longer an option.

-Apple has stopped signing on iOS 14.0.1 which means you can’t drop your iPhone 7’s software back to previous version of iOS 14 in an effort to improve its performance.
+Apple has stopped signing on iOS 14.3 which means you can’t drop your device’s software back to previous version of iOS 14 in an effort to improve its performance.

 The company isn’t signing on older versions of iOS either.
-So if you’re having a good experience on older firmware, approach the iOS 14.1 update with caution.
-Once you make the move, there’s no going back.
+So if you’re having a good experience on iOS 14.3 or below, approach iOS 14.4 with caution.
+Once you upgrade, there’s no going back.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

 iPhone 7 iOS 14.4 Update: What’s New

 iOS 14.4 is a milestone upgrade which means it has a blend of features, fixes, and patches.
 Here’s the full change log for the iPhone 7 and iPhone 7 Plus: